-Most trips around Ireland don’t include a look at mummies under a Dublin church, or a climb to a fairy fortress in Galway.
-Only the locals tend to know about stops like these… or the occasional traveler who happen to stumble upon them, so here a look at just a few you might stumble upon if you’re looking.
+Most trips around Ireland don’t include a look at mummies under a Dublin church or a climb to a fairy fortress in Galway.
+Only the locals tend to know about stops like these… or the occasional traveler who happens to stumble upon them, so here a look at just a few you might stumble upon if you’re looking.

 Relics of the True Cross